A splitting theorem for capillary graphs under Ricci lower bounds: AK-duality and global gradient bounds for CMC graphs

 \subsection{The proof}

 The core of the argument depends on a novel way to localize estimates for the constant mean curvature equation, that we discovered in \cite{cmmr} and that we refine in the present paper.
-Precisely, for a given smooth open subset $\Sigma'$ with $\overline{\Sigma'} \subset \Sigma$, we shall produce a boundaryless manifold $(N,h)$ with $\overline{\Sigma'} \hookrightarrow N$ isometrically, and an exhaustion $\psi_0: N \ra \R$ solving